neonevm/neon-evm.docs/docs/developing/utilities/faucet.md

 </div>

-- In the form that appears, enter the number of tokens you would like to request and click on the `GET TOKENS` button.
+- In the form that appears, select the token and enter the amount of tokens you would like to request, and then click on the `TEST AIRDROP` button.

 <div class='neon-img-box-300' style={{textAlign: 'center'}}>